 Built like a fortified castle, The Tangyud Monastery is a small monastery located in the village.
-It is also referred to as the Komic Monastery.
-It is one of the highest altitude gompas and is also on the periphery of the Kibber Wildlife Sanctuary.
+It is also referred to as the Komic Monastery and is one of the highest altitude gompas in the world.
+It is located on the periphery of the Kibber Wildlife Sanctuary.

 The monastery was originally located in Hikkim village but then was shifted to Komic after the Spiti Earthquake of 1975 destroyed it.
 The ruins of the old monastery can still be seen while crossing Hikkim village.